ronnykarlsson/ServiceDisc/README.md

 // and create a proxy class to communicate with it. var helloServiceClient = await serviceDisc.GetAsync<IHelloService>(serviceName);

-// Communicate with the service. var world = helloServiceClient.Hello();
+// Send and receive a message from the service. var world = helloServiceClient.Hello();
 ```